Urology Textbook

 Pharmacokinetics of Axitinib

-Administer axitinib orally.
-Hepatic metabolism (mainly CYP3A4/5).
+Patients take axitinib by mouth approximately every 12 hours, with or without food.
+Hepatic metabolism occurs primarily via CYP3A4/5.
 The terminal elimination half-life is approximately 2.5–6 hours.

 Adverse Effects of Axitinib

 The most common side effects include diarrhea, hypertension, fatigue, dysphonia, nausea, decreased appetite, and palmar–plantar erythrodysesthesia (hand–foot syndrome).
-Where available, grade ≥3 incidence appears in parentheses.
+Where available, grade ≥3 incidences appear in parentheses.

 Gastrointestinal tract: